davidmatthews1uvm/ParallelPy/README.md

 ## Limitations
-* Depending on the application, you may find that the time complete each parcel of "Work" is either roughly the same as when done on a single node, or you may find it to be much slower
+* Depending on the application, you may find that the time complete each parcel of "Work" is either roughly the same as when done on a single node, or you may find it to be slower
 * This tool is mainly useful when you are evaluating many different parcels of work, and can make use of multiple compute nodes